Looking for inspiration for your next content marketing campaign? You’ve come to the right place.

 - Builds loyalty and trust

-So dive in and take inspiration from some of these brilliant examples from the Indian and international content marketing ecosphere.
+So dive in and take inspiration from some of these brilliant content marketing examples from India and across the international content marketing ecosphere.

 You’d think that app marketing is all about social media and has little to do with blogging, but bill-splitting app GoDutch is here to shush the naysayers!
 In fact, they pin their latest blogs on Twitter and also have a blog story highlights section on Instagram!

 The Y-Combinator-backed firm puts out nifty blog content that addresses all the common problems that can be solved by going Dutch, from awkward first-dates to pesky roommates!
 But that’s not all.
-There are also financial knowledge-base articles for good measure, bringing balance between value and engagement.
-You’ll also notice that their blogs are categorized using #tags, bringing the SEO & social media strategies full-circle.
+There are also financial knowledge-based articles for good measure, bringing balance between value and engagement.
+You’ll also notice that their blogs are categorized using #tags, bringing the SEO & social media strategies full circle.

 Among the top Direct-To-Consumer brands in India, BoAt’s success can only be attributed to omnichannel marketing.
 You’ll see BoAt ad campaigns everywhere, from the front page of major news publications like Times Of India to the features column on the Amazon homepage.
 While these can be seasonal, BoAt does one thing consistently; to stay in the news cycle, and that’s blogging.

 The result: Check what Google Trends shows as the top related topic for the highly competitive keyword “best bluetooth earphones”.